jeonghanlee/epicsarchiverap-env/README.md

 # Download the specified version of Tomcat 9
 make tomcat.get

-# Install Tomcat 9 to the designated location, making its libraries and tools available
+# Install the shared Tomcat runtime
 make tomcat.install

 # Verify that Tomcat has been installed correctly and its components are accessible